 The DeviantArt readership wants kink, and moreover my audience there has self-selected to want specific kinds of kink.
 I can guess fairly precisely how well a story will do in advance just based on which kink content it does or doesn't contain.
 The thing to remember about the DeviantArt view count is that most of those views are from people who don't actually read the story or care about it.
 They are looking for the kink panels; they want those, and they want them free of context.
 Well, that's their prerogative.

 The PDFs make it harder to do that, of course, which is why the views for even the most popular PDFs there don't come anywhere close to some of the most popular single-image posts.
 I've got enough of a steady base now that even Quitclaim stories, which have no kink and usually only very discreet sex scenes, will clear a thousand views without much trouble ... but many of the PDFs won't do much more than those thousand views.
-Contrast that with, say, "Don't Bother the Bunnies" (13,000+ views) or "Overdraft" (26,000+ views) which are both also in the comic format, but are long single images.
+Contrast that with, say, "Don't Bother the Bunnies" (13,000+ views as of late 2024) or "Overdraft" (26,000+ views) which are both also in the comic format, but are long single images.
 (You'll find them both out on the main page.)
 None of the PDFs have come close to "Overdraft"; the most popular ones have generally topped out at nine to ten thousand.
 One, Sleeper Squad 43 ("The Program") has done especially well, but it's almost entirely because I posted a separate single panel from it later which has done fifty thousand views, and people were going back to the PDF to find the rest of that scene in case it was hot.

 In other words, the DeviantArt audience divides into the kink-seekers and the True Readers, and the True Readers are a hard core of about fifty people at most.
 I'll settle for that; my novels sold to about fifty people each, and if it turns out I just have a hard core of fifty people my entire life, it's still fifty people better than zero.

 I'm interested in pleasing the True Readers.
 I am not especially interested in pleasing the kink-seekers; if I were, I'd just do single-panel TGTF or mind-control or robotization images over and over, with very little variation and no story whatsoever, and they'd love it.
-(There are plenty of posters on DA who do exactly that, and the art situation has made it even worse.)
+(There are plenty of posters on DA who do exactly that, and the generative-art situation has made it even worse.)

 Over on AO3 the situation is very different.
 In a way, they're all True Readers there; I think I can safely say that the AO3 readers are more interested in story than the DA folk are.
 I think the view count on an item I post at AO3 comes much closer to being a view count of people who actually read the story.
 This is why the counts are often only in double digits, and why they have extremely long tails; often I won't have an item pass one hundred views until years after it's posted.